 A Quality Management Plan (QMP) helps guide the Program Manager (PM) and project personnel to execute quality management and quality assurance activities for a project or program.
-The QMP is normally developed by a contractor and reviewed by the customer.
+The QMP is usually developed by a contractor and reviewed by the customer.
 Quality is the degree to which the project fulfills requirements.

 Definition: A Quality Management Plan (QMP) documents the process for ensuring quality measure are implemented on a project by defining quality methodology, standards, criteria, activities, expectations, tools and resources, reporting and corrective actions.
 The QMP serves as the foundation for quality management on any project and addresses Quality Planning (QP), Quality Assurance (QA), Quality Control (QC), and Quality Improvemet (QI).